This post may contain affiliate links. Please read my full disclosure policy here.

 Rest your body even when you aren’t sleeping

-At the times you are unable to sleep, let your body at least be still so that you can rest.
+When you’re unable to sleep, at least keep your body still so that you can rest a little.
 Consider moving Mom Headquarters to the couch or the bed, and set up that area with everything that you need.

 If you have toddlers: You have my sympathies because this is absolutely the worst time to get sick.
 These kids have boundless energy, they want to be with you every second, and they can make destroy your house if they’re left alone.
 That said, you got this.
 Here are some ideas for keeping those little buggers occupied.

 Use the electronic babysitter if you need to